StatisticalRethinkingJulia/StructuralCausalModels.jl/README.md

 From the point of view of above functionality, I believe the package is close to R's `ggm` (including most of Sadeghi's additions).
 I'm hoping version 1.0.0 has a similar API but many more test cases, including more comparisons with R's `dagitty`.

+The status of the package remains experimental and is, as is StatisticalRethinking.jl, primarily intended for learning statistical modeling approaches and pitfalls.

-StructuralCausalModels.jl will be registered and, once registered, can be installed using `] add StructuralCausalModels`.
+StructuralCausalModels.jl can be installed using
+`] add StructuralCausalModels`.

 # Versions